antrys/daves-prompter/README.md

 ```
 http://<YOUR_COMPUTER_IP>:8765
 ```
-Both screens will stay in sync.
+Both screens will stay perfectly in sync.
+You can load a new script or hit "Reset" on your laptop, and the camera prompter (and any other connected screen) will instantly update to match.

 ### 3. Load your script